 The project as a whole has been going on since the film was first commissioned and shown in the group exhibition ‘The Promise’ at Index — The Swedish Contemporary Art Foundation in Stockholm (2017).
 The film was later displayed in the solo exhibition Modellarkivet at ArkDes — Sweden’s National Center for Architecture and Design, following an invitation from curator Mikaela Steby Stenfalk, who currently functions as the book’s editor.
 In relation to the exhibitions, several public talks and archival walks have taken place and the project has received positive attention from both visitors and press, for instance Lars Epstein at a major daily newspaper, Dagens Nyheter, and Astrid Eiderbrandt at the Swedish national public television, SVT.

-Important partners in the project include Stockholm’s Urban Planning department, ArkDes – Sweden’s National Centre for Architecture and Design, and Index – The Swedish Contemporary Art Foundation.
-We have received generous support from, among others, Längmanska Kulturfonden, Estrid Ericsons Stiftelse, The Swedish Arts Grants Committee and ArkDes.
-We are currently searching for a publisher which can help us make justice to the book’s urgent topics and share them with a wider audience.
+Partners in the project include ArkDes – Sweden’s National Centre for Architecture and Design, Index – The Swedish Contemporary Art Foundation, and officials working at Stockholm’s Urban Planning Department.
+The book has received generous support from, among others, Längmanska Kulturfonden, Estrid Ericsons Stiftelse, The Swedish Arts Grants Committee and ArkDes.
+We are currently in dialogue with a publisher about the final stages of production, publication and dissemination of the book, which we aim at releasing within 2022.

 Link to film: https://vimeo.com/217530252